Call for Art Submissions!

 - For visual art (JPG or PNG: high resolution files of at least 300 dpi, up to 3 multiple angles or showing close-up detail as appropriate.

-- For nonvisual art/spoken word: Submit a link to your YouTube video via our entry form.
+- For nonvisual art/spoken word: Poetry pieces must be submitted in PDF format.
+Spoken word performance should be submitted in video format.
+Submit a link to your YouTube video via our entry form.
 The video will be reviewed and then shared on our YouTube channel.
 Spoken word piece should be no more than 90 seconds.

 - Please include your first and last name in the file name of your submission.

-- By submitting your artwork for this project, you are granting non-exclusive lifetime permission for HDI to display, publish, and share your artwork in digital and print formats.
-This includes the written explanation you submit with your work.
+- By submitting your art work for this project, you are granting non-exclusive lifetime permission for HDI to display, publish, and share your artwork in digital and print formats.
+This includes your artist statement.
 Full credit will always be given to the artist, and copyright will remain with the artist.
 Artwork submitted for this project will not be reproduced for purchase or profit.

 - To apply, complete the online Entry Form.